Chapter 5 Population structure

 #> generated.

 It would be nice if we could get a better sense of the ancestry of these individuals.
-To achieve this, we can project this data onto the PCA space of many known population groups defined in Privé (2022).
+To achieve this, we can project this data onto the PCA space of many known population groups defined in Privé (2022) (based on the UK Biobank and some individuals from the 1000 Genomes).

 all_freq <- bigreadr::fread2(